Calendar billing

 - The account bill date is set to January 22nd

-- All subsequent non-trial subscription purchases or activations will align to this date
+- All subsequent non-trial subscription purchases or activations align to this date

 An existing customer has a bill date of the 10th.
-They buy a monthly Gold plan with a 7-day trial on February 15th.
+They purchase a monthly Gold plan with a seven-day trial on February 15th.

 - The trial ends February 22nd and the first non-trial invoice is generated

-- Gold's regular billing cycle would be February 22nd – March 22nd
+- Gold's regular billing cycle: February 22nd – March 22nd

 - A prorated Gold invoice is generated for February 22nd – March 10th

-- The March 10th invoice will include both subscriptions
+- The March 10th invoice includes both subscriptions

 Renewal emails